 Statue of Liberty (1886) by Auguste Bartholdi

-The Statue of Liberty was a collaborative endeavor involving France and the United States to celebrate the two countries’ long-standing relationship.
-The monument was constructed by the French artist Frederic-Auguste Bartholdi out of strips of pounded copper.
-The Statue of Liberty was then handed to the U. S. and built on a tiny island in Upper New York Bay, atop the U.S designed base, and inaugurated in 1886 by President Grover Cleveland.
+The Statue of Liberty was a collaborative sculptural project involving the governments of France and the United States as a celebration of the two countries’ long-standing relationship.
+The monument was constructed by the French artist Frederic-Auguste Bartholdi from strips of pounded copper.
+The Statue of Liberty was then transported in parts to the United States and built on a tiny island in Upper New York Bay, and inaugurated in 1886 by President Grover Cleveland.

-The monument stood strong as waves of foreigners landed in the USA via neighboring Ellis Island over the decades; in 1986, it got a major refurbishment to commemorate the centenary of its inauguration.
+The Statue of Liberty stood strong as waves of foreigners landed in New York via neighboring Ellis Island over the decades.
+In 1986, the statue received a major refurbishment to commemorate the centenary of its inauguration.
 As the American Civil War came to an end in 1865, the French historian Edouard de Laboulaye suggested that France make a monument to donate to the United States in honor of that country’s accomplishment in creating a sustainable government.

-The project was given to the artist Frederic Auguste Bartholdi, who is known for huge works; the objective was to complete the monument in time for the centenary of the Declaration of Independence in 1876.
+The project was given to the artist Frederic Auguste Bartholdi, who was known for creating monumental works.
+The objective of the project was to complete the monument in time for the centenary of the Declaration of Independence in 1876.

 Statue of Liberty; Alex Liivet from Chester, United Kingdom, CC0, via Wikimedia Commons

-The endeavor would be a collaborative venture between both the nations – the French would be in charge of the monument and its construction, while the States would construct the podium on which it would perch – and an emblem of their citizens’ goodwill.
+The collaboration saw the French artist in charge of the monument and its construction, while the United States’ architects would construct the podium, as an emblem of their citizens’ goodwill.
 Construction on the statue did not commence until 1875, due to the necessity to gather funding for the memorial.

-Bartholdi pounded enormous copper panels to construct the monument’s “skin,” which was reported to be patterned by his mother’s visage (using a method known as “repousse”).
+Bartholdi used enormous copper panels to build the monument’s “skin,” which was reported to be patterned by his mother’s visage using a method known as “repousse”.

-He enlisted the help of Alexandre-Gustave Eiffel, the creator of Paris’ Eiffel Tower, to develop the framework over which the shell would be built.
-Eiffel collaborated with Eugène-Emmanuel Viollet-le-Duc to create a framework of iron pillar and steel that allowed the copper covering to act freely, a need for the severe gusts it would face in the selected destination of New York Harbor.
+Bartholdi enlisted the help of Alexandre-Gustave Eiffel, the creator of Paris’ Eiffel Tower, to develop the framework over which the shell would be built.
+Eiffel collaborated with Eugène-Emmanuel Viollet-le-Duc to create a framework of iron pillar and steel that allowed the copper covering to move freely since the statue would be exposed to severe gusts of wind.

 The Thinker (1880) by Auguste Rodin

 The Thinker was part of a huge contract undertaken in 1880 for The Gates of Hell, an entryway surrounding.
 The Thinker is located in the middle of the arrangement, above the entryway, and is slightly larger than the majority of the other sculptures.
-Some scholars believe it was initially supposed to portray Dante contemplating his famous poem at the gates of Hell.
+Some scholars believe it was initially meant to portray Dante Alighieri contemplating his famous poem at the gates of hell.

-Others disagree, citing that the body is nude although Dante is completely dressed all through the passage and that the sculpture’s body does not correlate to Dante’s effete form.
-Rodin intended a noble form in the manner of Michelangelo to convey intelligence as well as beauty, hence the artwork is naked.
-He is depicted bending down, his elbow on his left leg, and his chin resting on the side of his hand.
+Others disagreed with the interpretation of the sculpture, citing that the body was nude, although Dante was completely dressed throughout the passage, and that the sculpture’s body does not correlate to Dante’s effete form.
+Rodin intended a noble form, inspired by Michelangelo’s style, to convey intelligence as well as beauty, hence the artwork was sculpted as a nude.
+The figure is depicted leaning on his elbow, which is planted on his left leg, and his chin resting on his fist.

-The monument’s attitude is one of intense thinking and concentration, and it is frequently used as a symbol to depict philosophers.
+The monument’s attitude is one of intense contemplation and concentration, which was frequently used as a pose to depict philosophical thought and character.

 The Thinker (1880) by Auguste Rodin; Karora, Public domain, via Wikimedia Commons

-The sculpture has been cast in several variants and may be seen all over the world, but the chronology of the transition from models to molds is still unclear.
+The sculpture was cast in several variants and can be seen all over the world, however, the chronology of the transition from models to molds remains unclear.

-There are around 28 monumental-sized bronze castings in galleries and public sites.
-There are other statues in various study-sized dimensions, as well as plaster replicas (typically painted bronze) in both massive and study proportions.
-Some later castings were done after his death and are not regarded to be part of the initial creation.
+There are around 28 monumental-sized bronze castings in galleries and public sites around the globe.
+There are other copies in various study-sized dimensions, as well as plaster replicas (typically painted bronze) in both massive and study proportions.
+Some later castings were created after his death and are not considered to be part of the initial project.

 Unique Forms of Continuity in Space (1913) by Umberto Boccioni

-Unique Forms of Continuity in Space incorporates velocity and power dynamics into the depiction of a striding person.
-It does not portray a specific individual at a precise point in time, but rather combines the act of moving into a single entity.
-This was a precise state for Boccioni, a significant character in the Italian Futurist movement: a body in perpetual movement, submerged in time, connected with the forces operating on it.
+Unique Forms of Continuity in Space incorporates velocity and power dynamics into the depiction of a striding individual.
+It does not portray a specific individual at a precise point in time but rather combines the act of moving into a single entity.
+This was a precise state for Boccioni, a significant character in the Italian Futurist movement, who was portrayed as a body in perpetual movement, submerged in time, and connected with the forces operating on it.

-Boccioni and the other Futurists even saw the impending global war as a logical evolution, one that would obliterate the vestiges of history and bring people and technology closer together.
-“Let us tear the form wide and allow anything that might encircle it to assimilate inside itself,” Boccioni remarked.
-He defied sculptural convention by opening up the shape of this moving creature, who forges onward as though cut by haste.
-While the triumphal attitude and armless body are reminiscent of sculptures from previous periods of art history, the gleaming metal refers to slick contemporary technology.
+Boccioni and the other Futurists saw the impending global war as a logical evolution, one that would obliterate the vestiges of history and bring people and technology closer together.
+“Let us tear the form wide and allow anything that might encircle it, to assimilate inside itself”, Boccioni remarked.
+He defied sculptural convention by opening up the shape of this moving creature, who forges onward as though chased by haste.
+While the triumphal attitude and armless body are reminiscent of sculptures from previous periods of art history, the gleaming metal refers to Contemporary technology.